Mysticeti: Reaching the Limits of Latency with Uncertified DAGs: The Consensus Protocol

 We overcome this challenge by introducing multiple \emph{states} for each proposer slot, namely: \textsf{to-commit}, \textsf{to-skip}, or \textsf{undecided}.
 The \textsf{to-commit} state is the equivalent of the \textsf{decided} state that already exists in the prior work.
 The most important state is the \textsf{undecided}, which forces all subsequent proposer slots to wait, mitigating the risk of non-deterministic commitments due to network asynchrony without the need for a buffer round as prior work~\cite{dag-rider,narwhal,bullshark,dumbo-ng}.
 Finally, the \textsf{to-skip} state allows to exclude proposer slots assigned to crashed validators, thus allowing the subsequent slots to commit.

 The number of proposer slots instantiated per round can be configured but for systems with few faults it can be set to $n$ so that every block has a chance to commit in $3$ steps.
+It can also be dynamically adjusted based on the network conditions, following a similar deterministic approach to HammerHead~\cite{tsimos2023hammerhead} (see \iflongversion \Cref{sec:example} \else the long version of the paper~\cite{mysticeti-long} \fi ).
 Initially, we establish a deterministic total order among all pending proposer slots, aligning with the round ordering.
 Within a single round, the ordering may either remain fixed or change per round (e.g., round robin). \Cref{fig:example} illustrates an example of a \sysname DAG with four validators, (A0, A1, A2, A3), four slots per round, and a potential proposer slot ordering represented as (L1a, L1b, L1c, L1d) and (L2a, L2b, L2c, L2d) for the first and second rounds, respectively.
-This order resembles a FIFO queue, with the first slot at the forefront.
+This order resembles a FIFO queue.

 As discussed in \Cref{sec:dag-liveness}, validators await the proposal from the primary validator assigned to the first proposer slot of round $r$ for up to a predetermined delay $\Delta$ before generating their own proposal for round $r+1$. \Cref{sec:security} shows that this delay ensures the liveness of the protocol.